 In addition, Health Privacy Principle 11 (HPP 11) gives an individual a right to request that their health information be transferred from one health service provider to another.
-The request can be made on or after 1 July 2002.
 The health service provider must then consider the request under HPP 11, regardless of whether the information was originally collected by that provider before or after 1 July 2002.
 The requirements of HPP 11 are outlined further below.

 The Act provides that regulations may be made by the Governor in Council to fix the maximum levels of fees that may be charged when organisations provide access under the Act from 1 July 2002.

 The Health Records Regulations 2002 came into operation on 1 July 2002 alongside the Act, but these were updated in September 2012, when the Health Records Regulations 2012 came into effect.
 The 2012 regulations contained a new fee schedule (see table below).

 A key objective of the regulations is to strike an appropriate balance between allowing adequate cost recovery for organisations and not setting maximum fees that are prohibitive for applicants.

 These regulations apply when an individual is exercising a statutory right to obtain access to, or requests the transfer of, health information under the Act.
 No person other than the individual concerned (or their guardian, authorised representative or other authorised person) has the ability to require access under the Act.
 When an organisation voluntarily gives information to a third-party, as permitted under the standards set out in HPP 2 of the Act or another law, this is 'disclosure' of health information; it is not 'access'

 Fees may only be charged for granting access under the Act where this is permitted by the Act itself or the regulations.
 Generally, the regulations set out: